 The development of Site BL1a would conflict with these objectives above.
-The proposed development west of Dickens Heath would have a profound adverse effect on the wildlife in general in this area which has 4 LWS, the most of any of the proposed sites, and particularly on the LWS of Little Tyburn Coppice (ancient woodland) and Tythebarn Meadows (wetland which drains into the Stratford Canal), adversely affecting the ecological connectivity of this area.
+The proposed development west of Dickens Heath would have a profound adverse effect on the wildlife in general in this area which has 4 LWS immediately surrounding the site and 8 LWS within 1km, the most of any of the proposed sites, and particularly on the LWS of Little Tyburn Coppice (ancient woodland) and Tythebarn Meadows (wetland which drains into the Stratford Canal), adversely affecting the ecological connectivity of this area.